Deportivo Cali (women): History

-Although Deportivo Cali declined to take part in the first Liga Femenina Profesional tournament in 2017 alleging that they lacked the financial resources to field both a men's and a women's team, the requirement issued by both CONMEBOL and DIMAYOR ahead of the 2019 season to field a women's team in order for the men's team to be allowed to compete in international competitions compelled Deportivo Cali to found their professional women's football section, as the men's side qualified for the 2019 Copa Sudamericana on sporting merit.
+Although Deportivo Cali declined to take part in the first Liga Femenina Profesional tournament in 2017 alleging that they lacked the financial resources to field both a men's and a women's team, the requirement issued by both CONMEBOL and DIMAYOR ahead of the 2019 season to field a women's team in order for the men's team to be allowed to compete in international competitions compelled Deportivo Cali to establish their professional women's football section, as the men's side qualified for the 2019 Copa Sudamericana on sporting merit.

 In June 2018, Deportivo Cali organized their first "Women's Football Festival", aiming to recruit any potential players.
 In this event, matches and competitions between the club's satellite teams as well as the club's already existent women's football academy were held.
 The Carlos Sarmiento Lora football school also contributed to the formation of the women's squad.
 The team's participation in the Colombian Women's Football League was confirmed on 23 May 2019, whilst the women's team was officially presented on 10 July and three days later played its first game in the professional league, defeating Atlético F.C. by a 3–1 score.

 Deportivo Cali's maiden participation in the women's league in 2019 ended with the team placing third in its group, behind América de Cali and Cortuluá, which prevented them from advancing to the playoff stage.
 They made it to the knockout stages of the league for the first time in 2020, finishing as runners-up of their first stage group to América de Cali, but were defeated by Millonarios in the quarter-finals.

 In 2021, Deportivo Cali Femenino won their first league championship with an unbeaten campaign.
 In the group stage, they topped a group with América de Cali, Atlético Nacional, Independiente Medellín, Atlético Bucaramanga, and Real Santander with six wins and four draws for a total of 22 points.
 After defeating La Equidad in the semi-finals by a 4–1 aggregate score, they faced the defending champions Santa Fe in the final, clinching their first piece of silverware by winning the first leg 4–1 in Bogotá and drawing the return leg 2–2 at the Estadio Deportivo Cali.
 This title allowed them to take part in the 2021 Copa Libertadores Femenina played in Paraguay, in which they had a perfect group stage with three wins in three games only to be defeated by Uruguayan side Nacional in the quarter-finals.